Tired. If you had to describe him in one word, that was it.

 “Yes, yes,” was all London could get out.
 He was long past his days of shoveling other people’s shit into his mouth.
 Besides, far back here no one would notice him anyway, just like he’d like it.

 He stood up, giving a courtesy nod to a woman that’d been sitting next to him.
 It was as tepid as his water, truthfully.
-But it was all he could muster.
+That he could even muster it was a testament to the decade he spent carefully practicing puffing out his chest, painting a can-do smile across his lips, and getting his knees ready to meet the glazed-over linoleum.

-London reached his hands over his head, stretching his neck to the side.
+London reached a hand over his head, stretching his neck to the side.
 Fucking office chairs.
 He had to resist cursing under his breath as he yanked his muscles back into place.

 One by one they filtered out of the room, a line of ducks crossing the proverbial lake to nowhere.
 Or a promotion.
 He’d paid so little attention to the presentation he wasn’t sure if he should be happy or worried.
 Eh.
 He’d skim his email later and figure it out, anyway.

-Right as he was about to pass through the threshold of glass and metal at the border of the conference room, a tan, somewhat short man ducked into the room, immediately closing the door behind him.
+Right as he was about to pass through the threshold of glass and stainless steel at the border of the conference room, an olive-skinned, somewhat short man ducked into the room, immediately closing the door behind him.
 The motion was smooth.
 Practiced.
-He stood in front of London with a smile, gesturing to the seat like this exchange was just the most normal thing in the world.
+He stood in front of London with a smile, gesturing to the seat like this exchange was planned, as if this had been scheduled weeks ago.

 “Please, Mr. Charles is it?”